cairis-platform/cairis/install.md

 {% include toc.html %}

-CAIRIS will work on most modern desktop and mobile browsers, but please note there are currently some compatibility problems with Firefox when working with requirements.
+CAIRIS will work on most modern desktop and mobile browsers, but please note there are currently some compatibility problems with Firefox when working with Requirements.

 # Live Demo